spica-engine/site/docs/content/modules/query-params.md

 Example below  will resolve user and wallet in user object, also will resolve bank in the root object
 > GET: `<YOUR-API>/data?relation=user.wallet&relation=bank`

-Example below  will return total entries count
+Example below  will return total entries count with all entries
 > GET: `<YOUR-API>/data?paginate=true`

 Example below  will return only scheduled entries